 There are few sources of funds for this school beyond what is provided to support the small class size.
-Funding is adequate for almost all needs.
+Funding is adquate for almost all needs, including professional development for teachers and tech services for students.

 Teacher and Administrative Salaries (Fiscal Year 2011-12)